litegapps/litegapps.github.io/content/blog/Custom_rom/Poco-f3/Evolutionx.md

 author : wahyu6070
 ---

 Evolution X is a custom ROM based on AOSP that aims to provide a smooth, stable, and feature-rich experience for Android users.
-Evolution X 8.0 is the latest version of the ROM that supports Android 14, the newest operating system from Google.
-In this article, we will review the features, performance, and installation process of Evolution X 8.0 on Poco F3, a flagship smartphone from Xiaomi.
+Evolution X 8.0 is the latest version of the ROM that supports Android 14.

-## Features of Evolution X 8.0

-Evolution X 8.0 offers a lot of customization options and enhancements over the stock Android 14.
-Some of the notable features are:

-- **Evolver**: You can access a dedicated settings panel where you can customize various aspects of the ROM, such as status bar, lock screen, navigation, gestures, themes, and more.
-- **FOD**: You can use the fingerprint on display feature to unlock your device with a fast and secure biometric authentication.
-You can also choose from different FOD animations and icons.
-- **Gaming Mode**: You can enable a special mode that optimizes your device for gaming, by blocking notifications, boosting performance, and adding a floating toolbar with useful shortcuts.
-- **Ambient Display**: You can see important information on your screen when it is off, such as time, date, battery, notifications, and music.
-You can also customize the ambient display with different clock styles, colors, and fonts.
-- **Screen Recorder**: You can record your screen with audio and video, and save it as a file or share it with others.
-You can also adjust the resolution, bitrate, and frame rate of the recording.
-- **Smart Charging**: You can limit the charging speed and level of your device to extend its battery life and health.
+## Changelog
+- Fix issue with zram not being created
+- Adjust mi_thermald
+- Properly disable phantom process killing
+- Use QCOM implementation for audio effects
+- The default volume level is set to 16
+- Increase SSI_PARTITIONS_RESERVED_SIZE
+- Improve Ultrasound Proximity Sensor
+- Import HBM
+- Switch to Xiaomi Vibrator AIDL
+- Switch to minigapps
+- Upgrade kernel to Twilight V4
+- Get optimized frequency table from N0 kernel
+- Move some tasks to powerefficient workqueues
+- Remove CPUFreq times driver
+- Remove idle prediction feature
+- Upgrade ksu to 11510
+- Import dolby
+- Optimize powerhint
+- Update KernelSU to 0.7.6
+- Merge the latest CLO Tags
+- Upstream to 4.19.304
+- Updated to January security patch
+- Migrate to restructured sepolicy_vndr
+- Use speed tuning for performance critical applications
+- Disable AAudio MMAP
+- Optimize power consumption
+- Updated to Twilight V3
+- Merge latest CLO
+- Upstream to 4.19.300
+- Add HBM support
+- Updated to KernelSU v11413
+- Enable zram dedup by default
+- Switch to 300Hz
+- Optimized dimming
+- Specify sync probe for some drive
+- Some Memory optimization
+- More.....

 ## Performance of Evolution X 8.0